jqn1999/Discord-Trading-Bot/README.md

 # Potato-Bot
-This is a Discord bot in development that will allow users to simulate stock and options trades in real-time through Discord commands.
+This is a Discord bot in development that will allow users to simulate stock and options trades in real-time through Discord commands as well as various fun ways to generate the money to do so.
 # Getting Started
-(talks about getting a discord bot, guild, and mongodb set up)
+First, you will need to setup a Discord bot through the Discord Developer Portal.
+Next, you will need to setup a Discord server where you can invite your bot.
+Then, you will need to create a mongo database, which can be done at mongodb.com.
+Finally, you can just pull this repository.

-Next, you will need to install:
+Next, you will need to run:
 ```
 pip install discord.py
 pip install requests